AdobeDocs/experience-manager-cloud-service.en/help/assets/upload-brand-approved-assets.md

    ![Upload assets to Content Hub](assets/upload-assets-content-hub.png)

 1. Define the name for your upload using the **[!UICONTROL Project or campaign name]** field.
 You can use an existing name or create a new one.
-Adobe GenStudio provides you with more options as you type the name.
-You can define multiple Project or Campaign names for your upload.
-While you are typing a name, either click anywhere else within the dialog box or press the `,` (Comma) key to register the name.
+Adobe GenStudio provides you with more options as you type the name. <!--You can define multiple Project or Campaign names for your upload.
+While you are typing a name, either click anywhere else within the dialog box or press the `,` (Comma) key to register the name.-->

    As a best practice, Adobe recommends specifying values in the rest of the fields as well as it creates an enhanced search experience for your uploaded assets.

 1. Similarly, define values for the **[!UICONTROL Keywords]**, **[!UICONTROL Channels]**, **[!UICONTROL Timeframe]**, and **[!UICONTROL Region]** fields.
 Tagging and grouping assets by keywords, channels, and location enables everyone who uses your approved company content find these assets and keep it organized.

 1. Click **[!UICONTROL Upload]** to upload assets to the Content Hub. [!UICONTROL Review details] confirmation box appears.
 Click [!UICONTROL Continue].